MGPFE/nbp-rest-api/README.md

 - /api/exchange-rates/<b>[country code]</b>
 - /api/gold-price/average

-The first endpoint fetches the exchange rate for PLN to currency specified under the [country code] for the last 5 business days.
+The first endpoint fetches the exchange rate for PLN to currency specified under the [country code] (<b>ISO 4217 ex.
+USD</b>) for the last 5 business days.

 Second endpoint fetches the average gold price in PLN for the last 14 business days.